jonas-vriend/fs_project/README.md

 - Apple BS 2021: Splits the 26 off of FYE line - not catastrophic since this line isnt used but can forsee this happening to important values so want to avoid this
 - Amazon BS 22 - Total current assets split into 2 bboxes. evals to 0
 - GE BS  18: Misses single digit preferred stock vals: 6, 6
+- GE BS 24 - $ added to PPE which isnt a line that should have one.
+This is because - getting split from other parts of label and being read as S
+- Hershey BS 24: Accounts receiveable split in two
 - UHG BS 24 - single digit 9s not captured in common stock line
 - UHG IS 2018: Really bad hallcuination where $ treated as 8.
-- Hershey BS 24: Accounts receiveable split in two

 ### LOGIC ERRORS
+- BH BS 24: auditors are idiots and didnt label the summing line.
+Maybe detect if a line has an empty label and default to ''
 - GE BS 20 - underscore 0s logic struggling with densely packed text
 - GE BS 22 - merged junk to final line
-- BH BS 24: auditors are idiots and didnt label the summing line.
-Maybe detect if a line has an empty label and default to ''

 ## Starting Development